-- The current reading on market-based inflation expectations shown in the chart suggests that financial markets do not expect the Fed to attain its stated inflation target over the next five years on a PCE inflation basis. - I will incorporate an expected inflation gap in the modernized version of the monetary policy rule. - This completes the necessary adjustments to the policy rule, so let's now turn to the implications of modernization for current policy.
+- The current reading on market-based inflation expectations shown in the chart suggests that financial markets do not expect the Fed to attain its stated inflation target over the next five years on a PCE inflation basis. - I will incorporate an expected inflation gap in the modernized version of the monetary policy rule. - I will also assume expected inflation returns to target over the forecast horizon. - This completes the necessary adjustments to the policy rule, so let's now turn to the implications of modernization for current policy.